-- Domestic emissions: a linear trajectory starting from 601 Mt-CO2e in 2020 to zero in 2050, where the emissions in 2020 were equal to 2005 levels. - Exported emissions: a linear trajectory from 1203 Mt-CO2e in 2030 to zero in 2060 with no emissions constraint before 2030 and no new fossil export capacity from 2030.
-This is considered to be consistent with the Net Zero pledges announced in the lead up to COP26 by several of our major energy trading partners, several of whom have 2050 net zero emissions targets, whilst China and India target 2060[4] and 2070,[5] respectively.
+- Domestic emissions: a linear trajectory starting from 640 Mt-CO2e in 2020 to zero in 2050, where the emissions in 2020 were set to be unconstrained, with all following years constrained. - Exported emissions: a linear trajectory from 1,215 Mt-CO2e in 2030 to zero in 2060 with no emissions constraint before 2030 and no new fossil export capacity from 2030.
+This is considered to be consistent with the Net Zero pledges announced in the lead up to COP26 by several of our major energy trading partners, several of whom have 2050 net zero emissions targets, whilst China and India target 2060^[4] and 2070,^[5] respectively.

 Figure 2 also shows accelerated decarbonisation trajectories for both domestic and exported energy, with these reaching zero by 2040 and 2050, respectively.
-Nuclear power was not permitted in any of the core Scenarios, consistent with existing Commonwealth and State Laws.[6]
-However, the use of nuclear will be examined in a proposed sensitivity analysis.
-Finally, a maximum compounding growth rate 10% year on year is allowed when adding to the capacity of all renewable energy technologies.
-This growth rate limit acts as a smoothing function for the model and is intended to represent plausible limits, notwithstanding the significant scale of the net zero transition.
+Nuclear power was not permitted in any of the core Scenarios, consistent with existing Commonwealth and State Laws.^[6] However, the use of nuclear will be examined in a proposed sensitivity analysis. limits, notwithstanding the significant scale of the net zero transition.

+Finally, in all Core Scenarios we apply constraints on the annual growth rate of utility-scale solar PV, onshore wind and offshore wind electricity generation capacities.
+This growth rate constraint acts as a smoothing function for the model and is intended to represent plausible limits, notwithstanding the significant scale of the net zero transition.
 In short it prevents the model from building all the capacity required for 2060 demand in the first timestep.
-In instances where the limit is reached and a portion of the energy exports is subsequently unserved, we increase the limit to 15% year on year.
-This ensures the energy export demand is always met.